broadinstitute/BE3D/README.md

 # BE3D (BEClust3D)

 **BE3D (or BEClust3D)** is a Python package for interpreting structure-function relationships in base editor (BE) tiling mutagenesis data.
-The workflow includes 3 main modules: quality assessment of screen data by gene, extrapolation of BE screen signals onto 3D structures and identification of significant residues and clusters (hotspots) from a structure-function perspective, and aggregation of multiple screens for the idenficiation of signficiant residues and clusters.
+The workflow includes 3 main modules: (1) quality assessment and statistical analysis of screen data by gene, (2) extrapolation of BE screen signals onto 3D structures, identification of significant residues, and clustering to identify hotspots from a structure-function perspective, and (3) aggregation of multiple screens for the idenficiation of signficiant residues and clusters

 You can run the BE3D pipeline either:
 - On **Google Colab** (no installation required), or
-- **Locally** (faster execution).
+- **Locally** (faster execution)

 ---